DataDrivenHumanities/AI-in-Classics/README.md

 # EXPLANATION

-- AN ACCUSATIVE SCENTENCE STATES YOUR OPINION ON SOMETHING DIRECTLY: <b>I HATE ROMANS</b>
+- an accusitive scentence state you opinion on something directly: <b>I HATE ROMANS</b>

-- A NOMITIVE SCENTENCE STATES WHAT YOU BELIEVE SOMETHING IS: <b>ROMANS ARE BAD, ROMANS ARE SHEEP</b>
+- A nominative scentence states what you believe somethig is: <b>ROMANS ARE BAD, ROMANS ARE SHEEP</b>

-- Think of complex sentences that express sentiment and put it bellow.
+- think of complex scentences and add it to sentiment statements english

-- also think of nouns and verbs to add to the dictionary
+- also think of verbs, nouns and adjectives to add to the dictionary

 # GREEK SPECIFIC STATEMENTS
 - ways of saying things in greek that do not allign with english or are specific to greek